 Just assemble the skewers and pack them into a suitable freezer container, along with any remaining marinade.

 To use, allow the chicken skewers to defrost in the refrigerator (or defrost them in the microwave if you are in a hurry) then arrange them on a baking tray and bake as per the recipe instructions.

 You can assemble the chicken skewers the day before you intend to cook them and store them in a covered container in the refrigerator.
-You can also skip the marinating step.

 Here are a few ideas for marinades that you can purchase in jars or bottles from your local supermarket: